pulp/Pulp-manager/README.md

 The Pulp Manager application is used to coordinate common Pulp workflows and provide additional reporting capabilities about a cluster of Pulp servers.
-It is designed to work with Pulp3.
+It is designed to work with Pulp3 servers in a primary/secondary setup.

-## About the Project
+## Why Pulp Manager?

-We recommend that Pulp be operated in a primary/secondary setup.
-There is a single Pulp instance known as the Pulp Primary which syncs repos from the Internet and can also have custom or internal packages uploaded to it.
-Secondaries are then configured to sync these snapshots and internal repos.
+Pulp Manager provides centralized orchestration of a clustger of Pulp3 instances and is particularly usfeful for organizations with multi-tiered or multi-zone deployments who need coordinated syncs between primary and secondary servers.

 Pulp3 doesn't provide a method to schedule the synchronisation of repos, and in some repository types (deb) may require multiple steps